pol-33/TEB/mapper-memory/DOCUMENTATION.md

 This is the same kind of lesson we already saw in `mapper-speed`: a wider SIMD backend can still lose overall if the surrounding workload becomes memory-bound, frequency-limited, or otherwise dominated by costs outside the vectorized inner loop.

+On the other hand, the observed MN5 subset benchmark at level `5` showed the opposite pattern.
+With:

+- `index_level = 5`,
+- `threads = 1`,
+- `bench_reads = 30000`,
+- `correctness_reads = 30000`,

+the results were:

+- scalar: `1606.15 s`,
+- AVX-512: `662.48 s`,
+- observed speedup ratio `off / avx512 = 2.4245`.

+In that run:

+- both variants mapped exactly the same number of reads,
+- both variants produced identical mapper output on the correctness subset,
+- both variants had identical correctness metrics against `bwa mem`,
+- AVX-512 reduced projected full-file runtime from `53538.33 s` to `22082.67 s`.

+So the most accurate conclusion is not “AVX-512 is good” or “AVX-512 is bad”, but rather:

+- at `L0`, AVX-512 was slower on the observed MN5 subset,
+- at `L5`, AVX-512 was much faster on the observed MN5 subset,
+- therefore the value of AVX-512 in this mapper depends strongly on how much time is being spent in FM-index navigation versus the rest of the pipeline.

 ### 13.4 Self-test coverage